athul/blog/content/blog/analytics_from_scratch.md

 Okay now I can use the Data.
 But where would I see all these?
 I could go to Deta's DB explorer and Read all these as JSON and get the idea.
 But what's the point in reading JSON and understanding JSON, without getting any meaningfull insights??

 ## API or Templates?
+FastAPI is widely used for it's API capabilities using async requests and all.
+But FastAPI is built on top of starlette which is a great web framework.
+It not only supports REST API's but also supports templating with Jinja2.
+I had been building toy APIs for a while now, and creating an API for transferring the data and doing stuff, but I felt like this should be kept private and be not accessible from Prying hands.
+If there was a Free API, I'd make a CLI and enjoy that.
+So with no prior experince with Jinja2 templating, I finalized on using templates.

+Using templates made it a tad easier to manage and work on.
+It was daunting at first but I later picked up the pace and made my way through it.

+Jinja2 has many good features that you could work on and use.
+It works on Js files as well.
+The learning is a bit much but could be picked with some trial and error.
+The docs are also quite good except for the filter parts since it doesn't have much examples.
+Filters are another great beenfit for Jinja2.

+## Charts for the win!!
+Okay so templating is fixed and I opted for Tailwind CSS for frontend styling and charts.js for the Graphs, but I later shifted to frappe charts becuase I wanted to try it out and that was quite a good match.
+Frappe charts has an easy API and for a Js noob like me it was quite easy.

 [^1]:https://athul.github.io/notes/posts/nih.htmlhttps://athul.github.io/notes/posts/nih.html